avengerpenguin/avengerpenguin.com/Garden/Storytelling techniques for creating impactful presentations.md

 Steve Jobs: unveils iPhone.
 Talks about clunky reality of phones and paints a picture of what it could be.

-- Inspirating the audience to action
+- Inspiring the audience to action
 - Creating hope and excitement
 - Creating a following